Blog Layout

 A landlord must also ensure strict adherence to the anti-discrimination laws and other state laws when dealing with prospective tenants.
 Landlords must treat all their tenant fairly and equally regardless of their color, race, sex, age, disability, religion, sexual orientation, familial status, gender identity and HIV/AIDS status.

-Ultimately, ensure your rental agreements, marketing process and tenant screening process, including management of the security deposit, are free from any form of discriminatory statements covered in the landlord tenant laws in California.
+Ultimately, ensure your lease agreements, marketing process and tenant screening process, including management of the security deposit, are free from any form of discriminatory statements covered in the landlord tenant laws in California.

 Bottom Line